dimagi/commcare-cloud/docs/services/rabbitmq/upgrade.md

     **environments/<env>/public.yml**
     ```
-    rabbitmq_version: 3.8.5
+    rabbitmq_version: 3.8.5-1
     ```
-3. Update the RabbitMQ and Erlang version in `main.yml`
+3. Update the Erlang version in `main.yml`

    **src/commcare_cloud/ansible/roles/rabbitmq/defaults/main.yml**
    ```
    erlang: 1:23.0.2-2
-   rabbitmqserver: 3.8.5-1
    ```

-4. Full RabbitMQ Cluster downtime is required to upgrade from 3.6.15 to 3.8.5 version.
+4. Full RabbitMQ Cluster downtime is required to upgrade from 3.6.15 to 3.8.5-1 version.

 5. Export the current configuration backup using rabbitmqadmin or from rabbitmq console.